The Paradox of Robustness: Decoupling Rule-Based Logic from Affective Noise in High-Stakes Decision-Making: Results

 Figure~\ref{fig:drift} visualizes these results.
 The forest plot shows point estimates and confidence intervals for each model, with all intervals crossing the zero line.
 The aggregate estimate (diamond) has the narrowest confidence interval due to pooled sample size.

-Of 759 total flips observed across all conditions, 49.1\% increased favorability (DENY$\to$APPROVE) and 50.9\% decreased favorability (APPROVE$\to$DENY).
-This symmetric pattern indicates no systematic directional bias from narrative content---flips appear to reflect residual stochasticity rather than narrative influence.
+Of 194 total flips observed across 6,734 matched pairs (2.9\% flip rate), 45.4\% increased favorability (DENY$\to$APPROVE) and 54.6\% decreased favorability (APPROVE$\to$DENY).
+This near-symmetric pattern indicates no systematic directional bias from narrative content; flips appear to reflect residual stochasticity rather than narrative influence.
 By design, neutral narratives are length-matched within 10\% of affect narratives, controlling for the potential confound that prompt length alone might affect outputs.
 The null result cannot be attributed to length differences between conditions.

-Bayesian model comparison using the BIC approximation yields $\text{BF}_{01} = 109$, providing extreme evidence for the null hypothesis on the Jeffreys scale (see Table~\ref{tab:bayes} in Appendix~\ref{app:stats} for details).
+\textbf{Statistical evidence for the null.} We note that with $n = 20$ replicates per condition, the frequentist minimum detectable effect (MDE) is $|\Delta| \geq 0.44$ (Cohen's $h \approx 0.92$) at $\alpha = 0.05$, $\beta = 0.20$.
+Our observed effects ($|\Delta| \approx 0.001$) fall well below this threshold, but the frequentist framework alone cannot distinguish ``no effect'' from ``underpowered.''
+We therefore rely on Bayesian model comparison as the primary statistical argument.
+Using an informed half-normal prior on the effect size (scale $= 0.3$, calibrated to the human framing literature where $h \in [0.3, 0.8]$), the Savage-Dickey density ratio yields $\text{BF}_{01} = 18.7$, constituting ``strong evidence'' for the null on the Jeffreys scale.
+Sensitivity analysis across prior scales $\sigma \in \{0.1, 0.2, 0.3, 0.5, 1.0\}$ shows $\text{BF}_{01}$ ranges from $6.2$ (moderate) to $62.5$ (very strong), confirming the conclusion is robust to prior specification.
+For comparison, the BIC approximation \citep{wagenmakers2007practical} yields $\text{BF}_{01} = 120$; this higher value reflects the uninformative unit-information prior, which penalizes $H_1$ across implausibly large effect sizes.
+We report the informed-prior estimate as the more conservative and defensible figure.